"Our Diamonds are in the Pasture"

 The American Aberdeen Cattle Breed has a rich history with its earliest origins coming from Scotland.
 The original black hornless “polled” smaller sized miniature cows derived their name from the counties of Aberdeenshire and Angus in north-eastern Scotland.

 In 1929, a herd of the Scottish cattle were established at the Trangie Research Centre, on the East Coast of Australia.
-The herd was sent to provide quality breeding stock for the New South Wales cattle industry.
+The herd was sent to provide quality breeding stock for the New South Wales cattle farms.

 However, in 1963, the emphasis at Trangie switched to research.
 The Australian Meat Research Committee asked the Trangie Research Centre to conduct research on the role of performance recording in the breeding program, weight gain and visual conformation score in the selection of replacement cattle.

 The research continued through the early 1970’s pioneering performance testing.
 Then in 1974, the research at Trangie turned to the evaluation and selection for growth rate on herd profitability with the goal to establish whether large or small animals were more efficient converters of grass into meat for the cattle industry.

 The program detailed and compared weight gain, feed intake, reproductive performance, milk production, carcass yield and quality, and structural soundness of the cattle.
 The best cattle for the desired traits were selected from the research and the Aberdeen herd became closed off to other cattle.
 After 15 years of selective breeding the herd stabilized into the breed characteristics of the American Aberdeen Cattle know today!

 Information provided by American Aberdeen Association

 The American Aberdeen Association describes the cattle as easy calving, good natured and very feed efficient on grass or pasture.
 They are docile, friendly and easy to manage and handle.